arsjobus/omwaddon-weapon-katana/ReadMe.md

 ## Obtaining it

-It can be picked-up under the long bridge in Seyda Neen (Starting area).
+It can be found in-game and picked-up underneath the long bridge going out of Seyda Neen (Starting area).

-Alternatively, spawn it into your inventory with console command:
+Alternatively, spawn a Katana (Basic) weapon into your inventory with console command:

-`player->addItem "katana_basic" 1`
+`player->additem katana_basic 1`

 ---